BananaLeaf77/SEv0/README.md

-Nice — I’ll turn that README into a clearer, friendly, and safe explanation you can paste back into your repo.
-I’ll keep your original intent but make the steps explicit, add examples, call out the risks (spam / TOS / legal), and show a sample `curl` payload for the API.

----

-# SEv0 — README (explained & improved)

-## What is SEv0

 SEv0 is a simple Go backend that connects to WhatsApp (via WhatsMeow) and provides an HTTP API to broadcast messages.
 It was built for testing and automation — **use responsibly**.
 Sending unsolicited messages (spam) violates WhatsApp’s Terms of Service and may be illegal in many places.
 You are responsible for how you use this tool.